chrissarmstrong/seeking-manifold/content/CLIP Guided Diffusion.md

 ![[array-sand-in-the-hourglass.png|Sand in the Hourglass]]

-The first five here were generated with the prompt "sand in the hourglass #artstation"; the last was "leonardo da vinci invention sketch".
+The first five here were generated with the prompt "sand in the hourglass `#artstation"`; the last was "leonardo da vinci invention sketch".

 ## Old European Town at Christmas time (oil on canvas)